 Agency employees who suffer a Qualifying Hardship are eligible to apply for financial assistance from the Employee Benevolent Fund.
-Each Agency employee is eligible for maximum assistance of \$500.00 per rolling calendar year.
+Each Agency employee is eligible for maximum assistance of up to \$1000.00 every other rolling calendar year.
 The purpose of the Fund is to provide for payment of basic needs such as food, clothing, housing (including repairs), medical care and funeral expenses caused by a Qualifying Hardship.
 The Fund is not intended to provide assistance with discretionary or luxury expenses.
 Employees will be required to substantiate the need and document a Qualifying Hardship.
 The employee must demonstrate steps taken to mitigate the hardship or situation.
 The Fund is not intended to be a substitution of wages for employees unable to work.

 This Fund is intended for the benefit of any Agency employee who is in good standing, and their immediate family only.
-"Good Standing" is any employee that has not received disciplinary action at or above a level 2 in the past 12 months and/or has no outstanding financial obligations to the agency.
+"Good Standing" is any employee that has at least 90 days of service, has not received disciplinary action at or above a level 5 in the past 12 months, and/or has no outstanding financial obligations to the agency.